Huawei takes aim at Apple, Samsung with Mate S phone

 ($1 = 0.8862 euros)

-(Reporting by Harro ten Wolde and Nadine Schimroszik; Editing by Susan Fenton and Mark Potter)
+(Reporting by Harro ten Wolde and Nadine Schimroszik; Editing by Susan Fenton)